What Does a Cockroach Bite Look Like? (Pictures of Roach Bites)

 Get a free quote from top pest control companies in your area.

-The reason for that is that cockroaches like to feast on sweet and starchy things like sugar, milk, cheese, grain products, sweetened chocolate, pastries, etc. This is why they are commonly found in the kitchen including the microwave, dishwasher, and refrigerator.
+The reason for that is that cockroaches like to feast on sweet and starchy things like sugar, milk, cheese, grain products, sweetened chocolate, pastries, etc. This is why they’re commonly found in the kitchen including the microwave, dishwasher, and refrigerator.

-But, human bites can occur when the population has grown to the point of outgrowing food resources.
-In that case, when there is less food, roaches will seek out other food sources, and in rare cases, the human flesh.
+But, human bites can occur when the population has grown to the point of outgrowing available food resources.
+In that case, roaches will seek other food sources and, in rare cases, attempt to bite human flesh.

-There are records of cockroaches biting humans, but they are infrequent because it is scarce that a roach will resort to wanting to eat human flesh.
-But they can indeed do that, both from a corpse or a living person.
+While there are records of cockroaches biting humans, it’s rare.
+A roach will resort to human flesh only in desperation.
+But they can indeed do that, both with a corpse or a living person.

 Related: Do Palmetto Bugs Bite?